Cross Road Blues: Recognition and influence

-In 1986, Robert Johnson's "Cross Road Blues" was inducted into the Blues Foundation Hall of Fame.
-Writing for the foundation, Jim O'Neal noted that "regardless of mythology and rock 'n' roll renditions, Johnson's record was indeed a powerful one, a song that would stand the test of time on its own".
+In 1986, Robert Johnson's "Cross Road Blues" was inducted into the Blues Foundation Hall of Fame in the "Classic of Blues Recording – Single or Album Track" category.
+Writing for the foundation, Jim O'Neal said that "Regardless of mythology and rock 'n' roll renditions, Johnson's record was indeed a powerful one, a song that would stand the test of time on its own."
 In 1998, it received a Grammy Hall of Fame Award to acknowledge its quality and place in recording history.
-Rolling Stone magazine ranked it at number 481 on its 2021 list of the "500 Greatest Songs of All Time".

-In 1995, the Rock and Roll Hall of Fame listed Cream's "Crossroads" as one of the "500 Songs That Shaped Rock and Roll".
-Rolling Stone placed it at number three on its list of "Greatest Guitar Songs of All Time".
-AllMusic's Richard Gilliam identifies Cream's "Crossroads" as the first recording to bring Robert Johnson to the attention of popular music audiences and allow reissues of his original recordings to sell over a million copies.
-By combining elements of hard rock and blues, he adds it inspired "a new generation of blues-influenced artists".
-Rock musicians have recorded numerous renditions based on Cream's arrangement.
+Rolling Stone magazine ranked "Cross Road Blues" at number 481 on its 2021 list of the "500 Greatest Songs of All Time".
+In 1995, the Rock and Roll Hall of Fame listed both Johnson and Cream's renditions on its unranked list of the "500 Songs That Shaped Rock and Roll".
+Rolling Stone placed Cream's version at number three on its 2003 list of "Greatest Guitar Songs of All Time".